 Vehicles found in violation of College parking policies may be ticketed, immobilized or towed.
 Vehicle registrants are responsible for all fines and fees associated with policy enforcement.
 Parking violations should be paid on-line using a credit, debit card, or an electronic check; The parking office does not accept cash payments.

 Vehicle owners have the right to appeal parking violations within fourteen days of the issue date of the ticket.
 Appeals are reviewed by an independent parking appeals board, comprised of an impartial cross-section of the campus community.
 Appeals must be submitted on-line.

-A permit holder whose vehicle has been issued three (3) or more unpaid parking tickets is considered a chronic violator, and will be towed or immobilized upon issuance of the third (3rd) parking ticket.
-A non-permitted vehicle that incurs any unpaid parking fines (beyond 16 days of issuance), will be towed or immobilized upon issuance of the second (2nd) ticket.
+A permit holder whose vehicle has been issued three (3) or more unpaid parking tickets is considered a chronic violator, and will be towed or immobilized upon issuance of the fourth (4th) parking ticket.
+An un-permitted vehicle (Where the owner/operator has not registered with the parking office) may be towed or immobilize upon issuance of a second (2nd) unpaid parking ticket.

 Frequently Asked Parking Questions

 Can I purchase a Temporary Permit?